Full Mouth ReconstructionCalgary NW Dentist: Our mission is to keep you smiling for life

-Dental problems such as damaged and worn teeth not only detract from your mouth visually, but they also can affect the alignment of your teeth.
-The procedures used by a general dentist when repairing worn teeth will depend on the extent of your teeth’s damage.
-Generally a crown can be placed over your damaged tooth to strengthen and reinforce the tooth.
-If there is a gap between your natural teeth, a dental bridge may be used to cover the gap.
+Dental problems, such as damaged and worn teeth not only detract from your mouth visually, but they also can affect the alignment of your teeth.
+The procedures used by a general dentist when repairing worn teeth may depend on the extent of your teeth’s damage.
+Generally, a crown can be placed over your damaged tooth to further strengthen and reinforce the tooth.
+If there is a gap between your natural teeth, a dental bridge may be used to cover it.
 If you no longer have a natural tooth to which your dentist can secure a crown, a dental implant may be placed in your jaw to create the crown’s foundation.

-As the makers of dental materials respond to increasing consumer demands for beautiful, natural-looking dentistry, it is becoming hard to draw a line between purely “cosmetic” (such as elective) dentistry and “restorative” (necessary) dentistry.
+As the makers of dental materials respond to increasing consumer demands for beautiful, natural-looking dentistry, it is becoming hard to draw a line between purely “cosmetic” (elective) dentistry and “restorative” (necessary) dentistry.
 For example, it is now possible for your dentist to treat tooth decay with a tooth-like filling material that looks natural.

-If you need full mouth reconstruction, the materials available today make it possible for your dentist to provide you with durable, functional and clinically sound treatments that also look natural.
+If you need full-mouth reconstruction, the materials available today may make it possible for your dentist to provide you with durable, functional and clinically sound treatments that also look help the teeth look and feel natural.

-It is also important to note that a smile makeover – though performed primarily to improve the esthetic appearance of the smile – requires the use of clinically proven dental materials and treatment techniques, as well as exceptional knowledge, training and skill on the part of the dentist.
-Many of the same techniques and equipment used for full mouth reconstruction are also used to ensure the success and long-term stability of smile makeover treatments.
+It is important to note that a smile makeover – though performed primarily to improve the aesthetic appearance of the smile – may require the use of clinically proven dental materials and treatment techniques, as well as exceptional knowledge, training and skill on the part of the dentist.
+Many of the same techniques and equipment used for full-mouth reconstruction are also used to help ensure the long-term stability of smile makeover treatments.

 Your Calgary NW dentist can answer your questions!